yaacov/kubectl-mtv/README.md

 ```

 **Optional Flags:**
-- `--time`: Cutover time in RFC3339 format.
+- `--cutover`: Cutover time in RFC3339 format.
 If not specified, current time will be used.

 #### Delete Migration Plan